graemeboulton/portfolio/_pages/about.md

 So far, I’ve completed a SQL course and am wrapping up another focused on statistical analysis.
 I’ve used both throughout my career, but I felt revisiting them with a fresh perspective was important.

-I’m also currently enrolled in a Python course, which is a new area for me, while continuing to strengthen my skills across Azure, Power BI, and Microsoft Fabric.
+I’m also currently enrolled in a Python course, which is a new area for me in terms of being hands-on, while continuing to strengthen my skills across Azure, Power BI, and Microsoft Fabric.
 Microsoft’s ecosystem is my current focus, and I’m working through the key skills relevant to the AZ-900, PL-300, DP-203, and DP-600 certifications.
 Whether I sit the exams will ultimately come down to timing; the priority right now is building capability.

 While my direction leans toward Microsoft, I’m also keeping an eye on the AWS and GCP equivalents, as well as exploring wider industry tools such as Tableau, Looker, dbt, Databricks and others.